 The length of your greenhouse is best determined by the number of plants you plan to grow.
-Most 6-inch pot plants require a minimum of 1 square foot of bench space.
+Most 6-in. pot plants require a minimum of 1 square foot of bench space.
 Therefore, if you plan to have 100 plants, you would need a minimum of 100 square feet of bench area plus space for the walkways and aisles.
 Usually two-thirds of a greenhouse is bench space and one-third walkways and aisles.
-Always make the greenhouse 25-50 percent larger than your original demands because most people keep adding plants to their collection.
+Always make the greenhouse 25%–50% larger than your original demands because most people keep adding plants to their collection.

 Types of Construction